effectfully/inference-in-agda/UnificationInAgda.lagda.md

       name : _
       name = term

 since Agda elaborates `_` to a fresh metavariable and then type checks `term` against it, which amounts to unifying the inferred type of `term` with the meta.
-If the inferred type doesn't contain metas itself, then the meta standing for `_` is resolved as that type and the definition is accepted.
+If the inferred type doesn't contain metas itself, then the meta standing for `_` is resolved as that type and the definition is accepted (if the inferred type does contain metas, things get more difficult and we're not going to describe all the gory details here).
 So type inference is just a particular form of unification.

 You can put `_` basically anywhere and let Agda infer what term/type it stands for.
 For example: